The best candlestick patterns for binary options – Strategy explained

 8. Hanging Man

 The Hanging Man consists of at least three candlesticks.
 The first candlestick must be a significant red candle that follows an up-move.
 The second candlestick must be the opposite (white or green); it must also be smaller in size than the first candle.
-Lastly, the third candlestick must be white or green, and it should close outside of the body of the second candlestick.
+Lastly, the third candlestick must be white or green, and it should close outside the second candlestick’s body.

 These patterns are said to represent uncertainty when they form in a market environment where there is high momentum.
 Some traders consider this to signify an increased potential for either higher highs or lower lows in prices shortly.